 The missing children issue is complex and multifaceted.
 Children may become missing due to abduction by nonfamily members or abduction by family members.
 Children may become missing as a result of running away from home.
 Children may also become missing involuntarily for reasons other than abduction such as becoming lost, injured or under other circumstances.

-The FBI also maintains comprehensive statistics regarding the number of children and adults entered by law enforcement agencies into the National Crime Information Center’s Missing Person File each year.
-In 2011 more than 550,000 entries were made by law enforcement for those younger than 21.
+The FBI maintains comprehensive statistics regarding the number of children and adults entered by law enforcement agencies into the National Crime Information Center’s Missing Person File each year.
+In 2014 there were 466,949 entries made by law enforcement for those younger than 18.